AIAgentsNSUT/dashboard/README.md

      ```

 3. Database Configuration:
-   - The default configuration in `.env.local` should work for local development:
+   - The default configuration in `.env` should work for local development:
      ```
      MONGO_ROOT_USERNAME=admin
      MONGO_ROOT_PASSWORD=password123